BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 Baudrillard's theory holds water in our current societal context.
 Objects and events are burdened with layers of meaning and significance, while tangible yet mundane politics are often stripped of their importance.
 Or more precisely, while politics may assure itself and its citizens of its importance, the reality of our world being a complex system often limits the reach and impact of political actions.
 Increasingly, it becomes evident that a significant portion of politics is, in fact, theatrical.
-News has ceased to be a simple reporting of events; it has morphed into a cascade of interpretations and discussions about these interpretations---reality is just to boring; everything is now a *spectacle*.
+News has ceased to be a simple reporting of events; it has morphed into a cascade of interpretations and discussions about these interpretations---reality is just too boring; everything is now a *spectacle*.
 Rather than trying to report what was perceived, we are prone to simplifying narratives and clearly delineating good and evil.
 Instead of exercising our political freedom through voting, protesting, and revolting, or exploring and creating freely, we celebrate the last form of freedom we seem to acknowledge: *consumption*.